du3ly/EasyShop1/README.md

 Spring MVC, MySQL, Hibernate, Netbeans

 Broken:
-   - Populating products to the Shopping Cart
+   - None at the moment

 Nice to have:
    - Validations